Azure/aks-engine/docs/topics/azure-stack.md

 ## Azure Monitor for containers

-Azure Monitor for containers supports the monitoring of AKS-Engine clusters hosted in Azure Stack Cloud Environment(s).
-Refer to [Azure Monitor for containers](../topics/monitoring.md#azure-monitor-for-containers) for more details how to onboard and monitor the cluster, nodes, pods and containers inventory, performance metrics, health and logs etc.
+Azure Monitor for containers can be deployed to AKS Engine clusters hosted in Azure Stack Cloud Environments.
+Refer to [Azure Monitor for containers](../topics/monitoring.md#azure-monitor-for-containers) for more details on how to onboard and monitor clusters, nodes, pods, containers inventory, performance metrics and logs.

 ## Unsupported Addons